jlima91/ska-sdp-instrumental-calibration/README.md

 --output /path/to/output/dir
 ```

 The configuration is used to control both the execution order and any additional settings for each stage.
-The `experimental` subcommand allows reuse of the same stage multiple times, except for `load_data` and `export_gain_table`, which are fixed as the first and last stages of the pipeline, respectively, and their positions are enforced programmatically.
+The `experimental` subcommand allows reuse of the same stage multiple times, except for `load_data`, which is fixed as the first of the pipeline, and its positions are enforced programmatically.

 #### Experimental Configuration